jonhare/COMP6237/notes/L18-Netflix.md

 		+ Users only represented by sequential IDs
 		+ Only personal information about a user ID was the ratings of movies associated with it + the dates those ratings were created
 			* Some amount of random noise was added to the ratings and dates
-	- But, even with all this anonymisation it was possible to deanonymise some of the data and identify specific users
-		+ Literally by comparing against public ratings on IMDB
+	- But, even with all this anonymisation it was possible to deanonymise some of the data and identify specific users, literally by comparing against public ratings on IMDB

 <br/>
 <br/>